-VDH, Division of Multicultural Services and Community Engagement has designed a poster that informs patients in 32 languages of their rights to a trained interpreter at no cost copies of this poster should be displayed at all offices of the health district and, as appropriate, in multiple locations within offices.
+VDH Division of Multicultural Health and Community Engagement has designed a poster that informs patients in 32 languages of their rights to a trained interpreter at no cost copies of this poster should be displayed at all offices of the health district and, as appropriate, in multiple locations within offices.
 Click here to download this poster.

 The assessments use Census 2000, Virginia Department of Education, and Virginia Department of Health data to give a comprehensive snapshot of the most commonly-spoken language encountered in every health district in Virginia.
 Learn more click here.

 Open to the Virginia Department of Health workforce, the Culturally Appropriate Public Health Training Series will provide training on cultural awareness, cultural knowledge, cultural skill and cultural encounter in the public health setting.
 The curriculum, developed through the collaboration of VDH with 10 Virginia institutions of higher education, is specifically designed for VDH in response to the needs revealed in the Cultural Sensitivity Needs Assessment of March 2007.

 Healthy Roads Media offers the tool, "Do I Need an Interpreter?" that is available in 7 languages, including Arabic, Hmong, Karen, Oromo, Somali, Spanish and Vietnamese.